 Note that these are the installation instructions for running a Tor client.
-The easiest way to do this is to simply download the Tor Browser Bundle and you are done.
+The easiest way to do this is to simply download Tor Browser and you are done.

 If you're building from source, first install libevent, and

 make sure you have openssl and zlib (including the -devel packages if

 Now you can run tor as src/or/tor, or you can run make install (as root if necessary) to install it into /usr/local/, and then you can start it just by running tor.